karmaniverous/blog/collections/_entity-manager/03-demo.md

 We'll focus on executing our tests against a Docker image.
 A number of different paths will get you to a point where you can execute them.
 The instructions below document one such path on a Windows machine.

 1. Install [Docker Desktop](https://www.docker.com/products/docker-desktop/).
-It's easy if you have [Chocolatey](https://community.chocolatey.org/) installed: `choco install docker-desktop`.
+It's easy if you have [Chocolatey](https://community.chocolatey.org/): `choco install docker-desktop`.
+You'll want to restart your machine once installation completes.

 ## `EntityClient` Configuration